wultra/powerauth-server/docs/Installing-Bouncy-Castle.md

 - Tomcat on Java 11: Check that Bouncy Castle library is installed in `${CATALINA_HOME}/lib`.
 - Tomcat on Java 8: Check that Bouncy Castle library is installed in `${JDK_HOME}/jre/lib/ext` and it is not present in `${CATALINA_HOME}/lib`.
-- Wildfly on Java 11: Check that Bouncy Castle library is installed as a module in Wildfly.
+- JBoss / Wildfly on Java 11: Check that Bouncy Castle library is installed as a module in JBoss / Wildfly.
-- Wildfly on Java 8: Check that Bouncy Castle library is not installed in `${JDK_HOME}/jre/lib/ext` and it is installed as a module in Wildfly.
+- JBoss / Wildfly on Java 8: Check that Bouncy Castle library is not installed in `${JDK_HOME}/jre/lib/ext` and it is installed as a module in JBoss / Wildfly.
 - All containers on Java 8/11: Check that none of the deployed war files contains Bouncy Castle library, even if the war file is not related to PowerAuth.
 Another copy of Bouncy Castle library would clash with the globally installed version of the library.
 This rule applies only for PowerAuth `2019.04` or later.